zthxxx/jovial/README.md

 - `Monaco` in iTerm2
 - `Menlo` in VSCode
 - `JetBrains Mono` in JetBrains IDEs

+Just the most common monospaced fonts, no need any special font.

 > NOTE: also remember to set font line-height to 1.0